The Impact of Estrogen Dominance on Histamine Intolerance and Mast Cell Activation Syndrome

 Does this make sense now as to why your mast cell symptoms can flare when your estrogen is out of balance?

-Now, if any of this sounds like it might relate to you, I want you to know something really important.
+Now, if any of this sounds like it might relate to you, we want you to know something really important.
 Testing is crucial.
 It’s not enough to go by symptoms alone.

 Keep reading to learn why testing for estrogen dominance is so important.